 Centene (CNC) Dips More Than Broader Markets: What You Should Know

-Centene will be looking to display strength as it nears its next earnings release.
+Wall Street will be looking for positivity from Centene as it approaches its next earnings report date.
 In that report, analysts expect Centene to post earnings of $1.22 per share.
 This would mark a year-over-year decline of 3.17%.
 Meanwhile, our latest consensus estimate is calling for revenue of $35.51 billion, up 9.58% from the prior-year quarter.

-For the full year, our Zacks Consensus Estimates are projecting earnings of $5.70 per share and revenue of $143.62 billion, which would represent changes of +10.68% and +14%, respectively, from the prior year.
+CNC's full-year Zacks Consensus Estimates are calling for earnings of $5.70 per share and revenue of $143.62 billion.
+These results would represent year-over-year changes of +10.68% and +14%, respectively.

-Investors should also note any recent changes to analyst estimates for Centene.
-These recent revisions tend to reflect the evolving nature of short-term business trends.
-As a result, we can interpret positive estimate revisions as a good sign for the company's business outlook.
+It is also important to note the recent changes to analyst estimates for Centene.
+Recent revisions tend to reflect the latest near-term business trends.
+With this in mind, we can consider positive estimate revisions a sign of optimism about the company's business outlook.

 Ranging from #1 (Strong Buy) to #5 (Strong Sell), the Zacks Rank system has a proven, outside-audited track record of outperformance, with #1 stocks returning an average of +25% annually since 1988.
-Within the past 30 days, our consensus EPS projection has moved 0.24% higher.
+Over the past month, the Zacks Consensus EPS estimate remained stagnant.
 Centene is holding a Zacks Rank of #3 (Hold) right now.

-In terms of valuation, Centene is currently trading at a Forward P/E ratio of 15.99.
-This represents a discount compared to its industry's average Forward P/E of 19.11.
+In terms of valuation, Centene is currently trading at a Forward P/E ratio of 15.8.
+Its industry sports an average Forward P/E of 19.24, so we one might conclude that Centene is trading at a discount comparatively.

 The Medical - HMOs industry is part of the Medical sector.
-This group has a Zacks Industry Rank of 162, putting it in the bottom 36% of all 250+ industries.
+This industry currently has a Zacks Industry Rank of 158, which puts it in the bottom 38% of all 250+ industries.

 Want the latest recommendations from Zacks Investment Research?
 Today, you can download 7 Best Stocks for the Next 30 Days.
 Click to get this free report